vii33/ChocoVanillaPackage/README.md

 ### Chocolatey installation

 1. Open PowerShell as admin: `Win` +  `X` and select `PowerShell (Admin)`
 2. Paste in the following line.
-It allows to execute the official installment script from Chocolatey.
-If you want to have a look inside, check the link at the end of the string.
+It executes the official [installment script](https://chocolatey.org/install.ps1) from Chocolatey.

   ```
   Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
   ```

 3. Chocolatey will be installed.
-It is normal that a warning appears.
+It is normal that some warnings appear.

 If you are behind a proxy, check these [instructions](https://chocolatey.org/docs/proxy-settings-for-chocolatey#installing-chocolatey-behind-a-proxy-server).

-### Download and modify the script
+### Download and modify the Vanilla script

 1. Clone this repo or click on the green "Code" button and then on `Download ZIP`.
 Unzip the downloaded folder.
 2. In certain Windows editions the execution of PowerShell scripts is disabled by default.